Comprehensive Guide to Pure Water Treatment Equipment: Media Filters, Ultrafiltration, Reverse Osmosis and More

 1. Media Filters

-1.1 Overview
+Overview

-Media filters use one or more filtration media to remove suspended solids from water under pressure, clarifying water with a turbidity often reaching below 3 NTU.
-Common filter materials include quartz sand, anthracite coal, and manganese sand.
-They are used for turbidity removal, water softening, and pre-treatment for demineralization.
+Media filters employ various filtration media to remove suspended solids from water under pressure, achieving a turbidity often reaching below 3 NTU.
+Common materials include quartz sand, anthracite coal, and manganese sand, suitable for turbidity removal, water softening, and pre-treatment for demineralization.
+The system comprises a filter body, related piping, and valves, featuring components such as filter vessels, water distribution components, and air vent valves.

-1.2 Working Principle
+Working Principle

-1.3 Common Media Filters
+Common Media Filters

-1.3.1 Multi-Media Filters (MMF)
+- Multi-Media Filters (MMF)

 2. Disc Filters

-2.1 Overview
+Overview

-2.2 Working Principle
+Working Principle

-Advantages of Disc Filters:
+Advantages of Disc Filters

-- Stable filtration effect
+- Stable filtration effect with simple operation and maintenance

-- Low system operating costs and reliable performance with a lifespan of over 10 years
+- Low system operating costs

 3. Precision Filters (Cartridge Filters)

-3.1 Overview
+Overview

 4. Ultrafiltration (UF)

-4.2 Basic Principle
+Basic Principle

 Under pressure, raw liquid flows across the membrane surface.
 Water and small molecules pass through the membrane’s micropores to become permeate, while substances larger than the pore size are retained on the feed side as concentrate.
 This achieves purification, separation, and concentration of the raw liquid.

-4.3 UF Classification and Characteristics
+UF Classification and Characteristics

 UF membranes are primarily classified into spiral wound, plate-and-frame, tubular, and hollow fiber types.
 Hollow fiber is widely used domestically, characterized by lacking a membrane support structure, relying on the fiber tube’s strength to withstand pressure.
 Hollow fiber membranes are further divided into inside-out and outside-in configurations.